Jean-Louis Hue

-Jean-Louis Hue (born 22 April 1949, Évreux) is a French journalist and writer.
+Jean-Louis Hue (born 22 April 1949 in Évreux) is a French journalist and writer.

-Biography

 Hue studied law and journalism.
 A freelancer for the magazines Actuel and Lui, he later was appointed deputy editor-in-chief of the ecological monthly Le Sauvage.
 During the 1980s, he joined Le Magazine Littéraire where he succeeded Jean-Jacques Brochier in 2004 as head of the editorial staff.

 Jean-Louis Hue is writer Gaspard Koenig's father.